The Honorable Kambrell Houston Garvin

 At Winthrop University, Kambrell served two terms as the Student Government President, ex-official member of the Board of Trustees, and voting member of the 10th Presidential Search and Selection Committee.
 He was named the recipient of Winthrop University’s 2020 Outstanding Young Alumni Award.

 A longtime equitable education advocate, Kambrell joined Teach for America, a non-profit organization dedicated to building the movement to eliminate educational inequity.
 He spent three years as a South Carolina public school teacher in Walterboro, SC, a rural community located along the I-95 corridor.
-While teaching, Kambrell spearheaded the first ever 6th grade overnight field trip, science fair and was actively engaged in his school and local community.
 As an educator, he used his voice and instilled in his students that they could achieve anything that they put their minds to and that their zip code would not limit their future success.

-Each of these experiences equipped Kambrell with a unique perspective and furthered his passion to bring positive change to his community and state.
-After returning to his hometown, Kambrell realized that his community deserved a strong voice championing issues of importance.
-Inspired by the example of his grandfather, who fearlessly served as the first African American on his local city council, Kambrell launched a grassroots campaign for the SC House of Representatives District 77.
-In June 2018, at age 26, Kambrell won the Democratic Primary with nearly seventy percent and the subsequent general election with eighty-five percent of the vote – all while still in law school.
+Inspired by the example of his grandfather, who fearlessly served as the first African-American on his local city council, Kambrell launched a grassroots campaign for the South Carolina House of Representatives.
+In 2018, at the age of 26, Kambrell was elected to the SC House – all while still in law school.

-Kambrell clerked for a prominent insurance, school, and municipal defense firm.
-He later gained invaluable experience practicing law at a reputable plaintiff’s firm in South Carolina.
-In 2022, at age 30, he launched the Kambrell Garvin Law Firm, LLC, a statewide SC and NC personal injury, medical malpractice, and municipal law firm.
+In 2022, at the age of 30, he launched the Kambrell Garvin Law Firm, LLC, a personal injury, medical malpractice, and municipal law firm.
 As a lawyer, Kambrell continues to be a voice for those most in need of an advocate in their pursuit of justice.

-Kambrell is known throughout the community and state for his down-to-earth and caring demeanor.
-When Kambrell is not busy serving constituents or practicing law, he enjoys traveling, grilling, brewing and sampling craft beer, swimming, weightlifting, off-roading, and spending time with family.
+When Kambrell is not busy serving constituents or practicing law, he enjoys attending church, traveling, grilling, brewing and sampling craft beer, swimming, weightlifting, off-roading, and spending time with family.

 Professional Affiliations